 Our Model harnesses Berry Street’s 140-year history of supporting vulnerable children to thrive, achieve and belong.
 Our comprehensive range of education services provides specialist education within the Berry Street School and intensive education supports for young people with histories of educational disruption and adverse childhood experiences.

-More than 40,000 Australian teaching staff across 3,500 schools have already experienced our four day foundation training.
+More than 35,000 Australian teaching staff across more than 2000 schools have already experienced our four day foundation training.

 A great way to learn more about our approach is to pick up your own copy of Creating Trauma-Informed Strengths Based Classrooms written by BSEM co-authors as an accessible introduction to start enacting some of our strategies to increase student engagement and learning.